BioSys-BUT/NanoResFormer/README.md

 # NanoResFormer

+> [!WARNING]
+> **🚨 WORKING BRANCH - RESEARCH USE ONLY 🚨**
+>
+> This branch contains **unrefined research code** used for model training, validation, and statistical analysis during the study.
+The code is not optimized for production use and may contain experimental features, debug outputs, and temporary implementations.

 A hybrid convolutional-transformer neural network for real-time antimicrobial resistance detection directly from Oxford Nanopore Technologies (ONT) raw signal data.

 ![NanoResFormer](Image.png "NanoResFormer workflow")